 State and federal laws have been put in place to protect the employees and improve the workplace environment.
-Acts such as, Occupational Health and Safety Act, Equal Opportunity at Workplace Act, Public Service Act, and Fair Work Act, are a few that deal with such harassments.
-Other specific laws tackle different types of harassments, which are discussed as under:
+Acts such as, Occupational Health and Safety Act, Equal Opportunity at Workplace Act, Public Service Act, and Fair Work Act, are a few that deal with such harassment.
+Other specific laws tackle different types of harassment, which are discussed as under:

 Age Discrimination Act 2004

 This act shields the oldest and youngest work force from facing discrimination at the office.
 The assumption, based on the traits of a particular age group, and treating them accordingly, is also part of this discrimination.

 Disability Discrimination Act 1992

 Unequal treatment of employees based on health related disabilities, which can be physical, intellectual, mental, sensory, or neurological; come under this act.
 The disabilities can include learning disorders, physical deformities, illnesses that hinder thought processes, and so on.